SET

 4) SET DATA/FORMAT=FORTRAN format string

-FORTRAN format specifications should be surrounded by parentheses and enclosed in quotation marks.
-Integer format is not supported by Ferret; to read integer data use, for instance, FILE/FORMAT=(f5.0).
-See also Reading "delimited" files for reading string data or data with dates which have mixed string and numeric information.
+NOTE: Integer format is not supported by Ferret; to read integer data use an equivalent F format, for instance, FILE/FORMAT=(f5.0).
+See also reading "delimited" files for reading string data or data with dates which have mixed string and numeric information.

 The format specified is for reading each record; it cannot be used to specify the total number of values read.
 That is determined by the grid for the variables.
 The grid is by default an abstract axis of length 20408, or it may be set explicitly using DEFINE AXIS, DEFINE GRID and SET DATA/GRID= commands.